 Employee Development Plan: Pricing Builds Culture Of Accountability

-Professional development for pricing professionals is not a one day or even three-day training event or professional pricing conference, it is an incremental learning process supported by a strategic employee development plan with clear goals, expectations and opportunities for personal growth and professional development.
+Do you need an employee development plan for new pricing teams to build a culture of accountability?
+Professional development for pricing professionals is not a one-day or even three-day training event or professional pricing conference, it is an incremental learning process supported by a strategic employee development plan with clear goals, expectations and opportunities for personal growth and professional development.

-Building a culture of accountability in your team and business, requires pricing leaders and teams to work closely with HR and build a highly commercial employee development plan that drive results, not just tasks and actions.
+Building a culture of accountability in your team and business requires pricing leaders and teams to work closely with HR and build a highly commercial employee development plan that drives results, not just tasks and actions.
 As W. Edwards Deming said: “At least 90 per cent of the constraints on performance are in the processes, not the people.
 And leaders own the processes.”

 Pricing executives and their teams often fail when they have no results to strive for.
-You need strategic employee development plans that explain how each individual member on your team are going to achieve specific business results.
+So you need strategic employee development plans that explain how each individual member of your team is going to achieve specific business results.

 Well-structured pricing development activities incorporated within a strategic employee development plan will encourage high levels of team engagement and focus attention on collective business goals and strategies.

-High achieving pricing leaders, managers and analysts don’t just want to get things done, they want to achieve results that matter and be a part of something bigger.
-Ticking tasks off lists or meeting and greeting stakeholders without an agenda, mission or clear view on strategy, does not achieve results or accelerate team performance.
+High-achieving pricing leaders, managers and analysts don’t just want to get things done; they want to achieve results that matter and be a part of something bigger.
+Ticking tasks off lists or meeting and greeting stakeholders without an agenda, mission or clear view of strategy does not achieve results or accelerate team performance.